tcpalmer/nina-scheduler/target-management/profiles.md

 ## Import/Export
 You can export an entire profile - profile preferences, projects, targets, exposure templates and (optionally) the associated acquired image data.
 The dataset is saved to a Zip file and can be imported to another profile on the current NINA instance or to an instance on a completely different PC.

-Note that the Target Scheduler database versions must match on the exporting and importing systems.
-If you don't have a match, the import will be canceled with an error message.
+During an import, the current (importing) Target Scheduler database version is compared to the export.
+If the export version is newer, the import will be canceled and you must update the import version.
+If the import version is newer, you will be given the option to continue or cancel.
+In most cases, it is safe to continue but problems may occur.
+The TS [release notes](../release.html) should mention whether a database version change will break import of older profile exports.
 Although the database version changes much less frequently than plugin versions, it does change on occasion.
-Keep this in mind if you plan on using this feature to archive Target Scheduler data.
-(In the future, this might be relaxed when importing an older database to a newer version - if you accept that there could be problems with the imported data.)

 An export is simply a zip file containing the following files in JSON format:
 * A metadata file describing the export: export date, profile name, plugin version, and database version